 Clinical Trials Experience

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

 Adverse Reactions in Adults (18 years of age and older)

 In five randomized, double-blind, controlled trials, 1,399 subjects with acute uncomplicated influenza received a single dose of Rapivab, administered intravenously or intramuscularly, at doses up to 600 mg.
 Among the 664 subjects receiving Rapivab 600 mg (intravenous or intramuscular), the most commonly observed adverse reaction was diarrhea, occurring at a rate of 8% versus 7% in subjects receiving placebo.
 No subject receiving Rapivab 600 mg experienced a serious adverse event and less than 1% discontinued study because of an adverse reaction.

-The following additional adverse reactions have been identified during postapproval use of Rapivab in Japan.
+The following additional adverse reactions have been identified during postapproval use of Rapivab.
 Because postmarketing reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.